Far from the Madding Crowd (2015 film): Plot

 One day in town, Troy sees Fanny begging.
 She tells him of her error on their wedding day, and reveals that she is pregnant.
 He sends her to the workhouse while promising to care for her.
 When he asks Bathsheba for £20, she refuses, annoyed by his gambling.
 Fanny and her baby die in childbirth; their coffin is delivered to Bathsheba's farm, Fanny's last known address.
 The words "Fanny Robbin and child" are written on the coffin, but Gabriel surreptitiously erases "and child" while bringing it in.
 Bathsheba recognises Fanny's name, notices the erasure, opens the coffin, and discovers the mother and baby within.
 When Troy returns, he bends over the coffin and kisses Fanny's lips.
 When Bathsheba protests, he responds that even in death Fanny means more to him than Bathsheba ever could.
 In grief he goes to the beach.
-He strips off his uniform and swims far into the ocean and is believed drowned.
+He strips off his uniform and swims far into the sea and is believed drowned.

 Left with Troy's gambling debts, Bathsheba worries she may lose the farm.
 Boldwood offers to buy it and merge it with his property, offering Gabriel a position as bailiff.
 He again proposes to Bathsheba, who agrees to consider his offer.
 On the eve of the Christmas party he plans to throw, Boldwood tells Gabriel that he is aware of Gabriel's feelings for Bathsheba.
 He shows Gabriel the engagement ring he plans to offer her.
 At the party, Boldwood graciously invites Gabriel and Bathsheba to dance together; she again asks Gabriel what she should do, and he answers that she should "Do what is right."
 Leaving the dance, she discovers Troy outside, alive and well.
 Rescued from drowning, he faked his death for some weeks.
 He demands money from Bathsheba, claiming it was unfair that he gave up his profession and now lives off nothing while she has money and a house.
 Troy grabs her roughly, yelling that she is still his wife and must obey him.
 Enraged, Boldwood emerges from the house and kills Troy with a single blast from his double-barrelled shotgun, for which he is promptly imprisoned.
 Gabriel reassures Bathsheba that if it's any consolation Boldwood is bound to be spared his life, for acting in a 'crime of passion'.

 Some time later, Gabriel announces that since the farm is now secure, he'll be emigrating to America in four days' time.
 As he leaves on foot early in the morning, Bathsheba chases after him on horseback and begs him not to leave, thanking him for all he's done for her, and always believing in her.
 Gabriel asks her if she would agree were he to propose again.
 Bathsheba smiles and tells him he needs ask but once more.
 Gabriel kisses her passionately in response, and they walk back hand in hand.